hooliganny/hooliganny.github.io/src/content/about/overview.md

 This is my portfolio site, which I am treating as a mini-blog of sorts.
 Here I will post any significant updates to my portfolio or resume, or things that I think are just interesting enough to share.

-This site is made in Astro 3, and is primarily an excuse to play around with the new View Transitions API and some other frontend frameworks.
+This site is made in Astro, and is primarily an excuse to play around with the new View Transitions API and some other frontend frameworks.

 My hope is that this site will act as a place where I can both see my growth, as well as showcase it to others.